metabase/metabase/docs/users-guide/06-sharing-answers.md

 ## Downloading Your Results

-You can download or export the results of a question by clicking on the Download arrow in the lower right of the screen.
+You can export the results of a question by clicking on the __Download arrow__ (a down arrow in a cloud) in the lower right of the screen.
 Results can be downloaded into .csv, .xlsx, or .json files.
 The maximum download size is 1 million rows.
-The exports preserve the formatting you've defined in the question.
-Things like date and currency formats are kept throughout, as well as column ordering and visibility.
-You'll even get hyperlinks in XLSX.
-Files names for the exported question will include a slug of the question title.
+Exported .xlsx files preserve the formatting defined in the question: date and currency formats are kept throughout, as well as column ordering and visibility.
+Files names for the exported question will include a slug of the question title, so you can easily distinguish files when exporting multiple questions.

 ## Editing your question